- Congregations, Ministries, and Communities of Faith

 The Executive of the General Council is the decision-making body for the United Church between meetings of the General Council, living into covenantal relationship and mutually accountable with the General Council, regional councils, and communities of faith.

 There are 18 voting members on the Executive.
 These include the Moderator, Immediate Past Moderator, General Secretary, and one member chosen by the National Indigenous Council.
-See the Downloads below for a complete list of members.
+More information about the Executive, including members and meeting material, can be found on the General Council 44 website.

 Office of Vocation